Heinz honours Spaghetti Junction’s 50th anniversary with limited edition pasta

 Fans of Birmingham’s Spaghetti Junction are being offered the chance to snap up a limited edition tin of pasta created to celebrate its 50th anniversary.

-Highways England has welcomed Heinz’s decision to produce 500 Spaghetti Junction cans, being sold online from Monday, as a “fitting tribute” to the infamous motorway interchange.
+National Highways has welcomed Heinz’s decision to produce 500 Spaghetti Junction cans, being sold online from Monday, as a “fitting tribute” to the infamous motorway interchange.

 Tuesday marks 50 years to the day since the landmark structure opened to drivers on May 24 1972 – described by the then Environment Minister as the “most exciting day in the history of the road system in this country”.